kartoza/docker-postgis/README.md

 ## Convenience docker-compose.yml

-For convenience we have provided a ``docker-compose.yml`` that will run a copy of the database image and also our related database backup image (see [https://github.com/kartoza/docker-pg-backup](https://github.com/kartoza/docker-pg-backup)).
+For convenience, we  provide a ``docker-compose.yml`` that will run a copy of the database image and also our related database backup image (see [https://github.com/kartoza/docker-pg-backup](https://github.com/kartoza/docker-pg-backup)).